 We searched our Vlog archives to unearth some hidden treasures.
 In this oldie but goodie, Johanna shares her personal success story on raising her sons to be financially independent.

-Johanna refers to another old post Money Mistakes I’ve Made in this video where she bares her soul to demonstrate that even financial planners can have a “history”.
+It hasn’t all been success, though.
+In this video, Johanna refers to the post Money Mistakes I’ve Made, where she bares her soul to show that we all have a “history”.

 If you’re interested in scheduling a free initial consult with us, click here (do not use the link listed in the video).